knoxa/knoxa.github.io/examples/DEV-MUC3-0325.md

 If one agent makes a claim, another agent in the dialogue might ask a question about it:

 	NER1: "JOSE NAPOLEON DUARTE" is a person
-	CHK1: Is this a known person?58
+	CHK1: Is this a known person?

 This is modelled in AIF as a *transition* from the locution making the claim to a locution asking the question.
 Any answer can then be linked into the dialogue as a transition from the question.
 Answers might assert an indentity or that the person is unknown.
 Any unanswered questions will indicate where further investigation or analysis is needed.